dzfrias/arena.nvim/README.md

 # arena.nvim

-`arena.nvim` is a **frecency**-based buffer switcher that allows you to hop between files _as fast as you can think_!
+`arena.nvim` is a [frecency](https://en.wikipedia.org/wiki/Frecency)-based
+buffer switcher that allows you to hop between files _as fast as you can think_!
+It sorts your buffers both by their recency of use, as well as their overall usage!

 If you're tired of:

 - Using a fuzzy-finder every time you want to switch to a file
 - Persistent marks that you have to maintain yourself